Love in the Time of Chaos:

 Ramesh studied vipassana with S. N. Goenka while in India for a two-year period of devotional practice with Neem Karoli Baba.
 A freelance photographer for the New York Times and other publications, Ramesh has also taught photojournalism and is engaged in environmental programs in New York.

-Grammy-nominated artist, composer, and multi-instrumentalist Jai Uttal will offer a roof-raising kirtan Evening of Ecstatic Chant on Saturday night, joined by tabla artist Daniel Paul and Benjy and Heather Wertheimer of Portland’s stellar kirtan ensemble, Shantala!
+Jai Uttal, a Grammy-nominated singer, composer, and multi-instrumentalist, will offer a roof-raising kirtan Evening of Ecstatic Chant on Saturday night, joined by tabla artist Daniel Paul and Benjy and Heather Wertheimer of Portland’s stellar kirtan ensemble, Shantala!

 Jai Uttal teaches and performs internationally and also takes the transformative magic of his kirtans into prisons.
-Steeped in a diverse range of musical traditions, Jai studied Indian classical music with Ali Akbar Khan and other influential teachers whose musical expressions circle the world from Mumbai to New York to Brazil and beyond.
+Steeped in a diverse range of musical traditions, Jai also spent time in India with Neem Karoli Baba, and studied Indian classical music extensively with Ali Akbar Khan and other influential teachers whose musical styles circle the world from Mumbai to New York to Brazil and beyond.